 First, the whistleblower here (Grynberg) had little inside information.
 As the court notes, the complaints were filed on little more than a hunch.
 Not every whistleblower case wins but it is very rare that whistleblowers are sanctioned or ordered to pay legal fees.

 Second, the court’s opinion suggests that Grynberg was misleading the court.
 Very few whistleblowers have all the information needed.
 That is why the government is given a chance to investigate.
 Be honest and it is highly unlikely that you will face sanctions.
 Try “too hard” by making up missing facts and you could find yourself in serious trouble, however.
+Ditto if you file exhibits that are misleading or have no factual basis.

 Finally, Grynberg didn’t have lawyers in his cases.
 Instead of hiring a lawyer who works on a contingent fee (and therefore shares the risks), he decided to pay hourly and only for those specific tasks where he thought he needed help.